kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 * Stream_Name:

-In this example, one stream will be created and have events appended to it for each row in the tables.
+In this example, one stream will be created, and events will be appended to it for each row in the tables.

-For example, when row1 is inserted into the 'customers' table, an event of Event Type: insert is created and appended to the customers-1 stream.
+For example, when row1 is inserted into the 'customers' table, an event of **Event Type: insert** is created and appended to the customers-1 stream.

-If that same row, 'row1', was updated, an 'update' event would be appended to the customers-1 stream.
-If that row were deleted, the stream customers-1 would have a delete event appended to it.
+If 'row1' were updated, event of **Event Type: update** would be appended to the customers-1 stream.
+If 'row1' were deleted, event of **Event Type: update** would be appended to the stream customers-1.

-See the Readme in the top level directory for Stream Design considerations and related Event Store features.
+Review the Readme in the top-level directory for Stream Design considerations and related Event Store features.

 --------------